Academic Code - Student Disciplinary Procedures

 Offenses against the community are behaviors that jeopardize the physical or emotional health or safety of its members or disrupt educational or Wagner community activities (classroom activities or other official school sponsored events such as town hall meetings).
 These include, without limitation, damaging premises, interference with access to academic facilities or offices, and physical or other interference with or harassment of others.*

 C. Disciplinary Procedures

-If the Associate Dean determines that the complaint may warrant proceeding with a formal hearing, the Associate Dean will consult with the Chair of the Discipline Committee.
-If they determine that a formal hearing is warranted, the Associate Dean will notify the student (hereinafter the 'Student') against whom the complaint was filed in writing of the charges within 48 hours.
+If the Vice Dean determines that the complaint may warrant proceeding with a formal hearing, the Vice Dean will consult with the Chair of the Discipline Committee.
+If they determine that a formal hearing is warranted, the Vice Dean will notify the student (hereinafter the 'Student') against whom the complaint was filed in writing of the charges within 48 hours.
 Multiple complaints concerning the same student will automatically trigger involvement of the Discipline Committee Chair, and may require a formal hearing.
 The written complaint will state the policies that have been alleged to be violated by the Student.
 The Chair will then create a Hearing Panel from the available Committee members.

 1. Discipline Committee

-The Disciplinary Committee will be composed of three faculty members, including the Chair, and the Associate Dean for Academic Affairs, or two faculty and one administrator.
+The Disciplinary Committee will be composed of three faculty members, including the Chair, and the Vice Dean for Academic Affairs, or two faculty and one administrator.
 Student representation will be solicited as needed for hearings or other matters.
 The students will be selected by the Dean's office from a pool of students either self-nominated or nominated by the Wagner Student Association.

 2. The Hearing Panel